Green number-plate scheme begins

-The plans will allegedly make it easier to identify zero-emission vehicles, "helping local authorities design and put in place new policies to incentivise people to own and drive them".
+The new number-plates are intended to make it easier to identify zero-emission vehicles, "helping local authorities design and put in place new policies to incentivise people to own and drive them".
 Shapps said: “A green recovery is key to helping us achieve our net-zero carbon commitments while also promoting economic growth.
 Green number plates could unlock a number of incentives for drivers and increase awareness of cleaner vehicles on our roads, showing people that a greener transport future is within our grasp.”

 The Department for Transport (DfT) believes the measure will allow local authorities to quickly identify ‘clean’ cars, making exclusion areas like London’s Ultra Low Emission Zone (ULEZ) easier to police.
 Drivers could also benefit from reduced parking rates in some areas, as well as the ability to drive in bus lanes without risking a fine.

 The idea of green number plates is part of the DfT’s 'Road to Zero' strategy, which set out the Government’s ambition to see ultra-low-emissions vehicles form at least half of all car sales by 2030.
 Currently, on average, around 1% of newly registered vehicles are fully electric.